 , 814 N.W.2d 179

 The availability of a non-unanimous six-person jury in a commitment trial under this section does not violate equal protection.
-Chapter 980 committees are subject to increased liberty restraints when compared to ch.
+Ch.
+980 committees are subject to increased liberty restraints when compared to ch.
 51 committees.
 The legislative decision to allow the added protection of a 12-person unanimous jury in ch.
-980 commitment trials, but not in ch.
-51 commitment trials, is rationally related to different treatment needs and differing levels of dangerousness that this section and ch.
+980 commitment trials, but not in commitment trials under this chapter, is rationally related to different treatment needs and differing levels of dangerousness that this section and ch.
 980 seek to address, as well as stricter rules concerning confinement in ch.
 980. Milwaukee County v.
 Mary F.-R., 2013 WI 92

 , 351 Wis.
 2d 273

 , 839 N.W.2d 581

 The state has a compelling interest in providing care and assistance to those who suffer from a mental disorder.
 The state's interest in caring for and assisting individuals who suffer from mental illness is particularly strong in the context of a prison because an inmate must rely on prison authorities to treat the inmate's medical needs; if the authorities fail to do so, those needs will not be met.
 Sub.
 (1) (ar) is facially constitutional because it is reasonably related to the state's legitimate interest in providing care and assistance to inmates suffering from mental illness.
 Winnebago County v.
 Christopher S., 2016 WI 1

 “Treatment" in the context of a “proper subject of treatment" within the meaning of sub.
 (1) carries a specialized meaning.
 As set forth in s.
 51.01 (17), “treatment” comprises “those psychological, educational, social, chemical, medical or somatic techniques designed to bring about rehabilitation of a mentally ill, alcoholic, drug dependent or developmentally disabled person.”
 Waukesha County v.
 J.W.J., 2017 WI 57